deltaDNA/unity-sdk/README.md

 *IosNetworksLoadHelper.cs* should be deleted from *Assets/DeltaDNA/Ads/Editor/Menus/Networks/* as the file has been replaced by *InitialisationHelper.cs*.

 ### Version 4.8
-*Assets/DeltaDNAAds* sources have been moved to *Assets/DeltaDNA/Ads*, as such the old sources should be removed to avoid duplicate classes.
+* *Assets/DeltaDNAAds* should be deleted from the project since the classes have been moved to a new location.
+* SmartAds needs to be enabled from the configuration UI accessed from the Editor menu under *DeltaDNA -> SmartAds -> Configuration*.
+* *DDNASmartAds.RegisterForAds()* has been deprecated and will now be called as part of starting the Analytics SDK.

 #### SDK Health Check
 You can run a health check once you've upgraded the SDK to identify mistakes related to previous versions, such as conflicting configuration entries and duplicate libraries.
 It can be accessed from the Editor menu under *DeltaDNA -> Health Check SDK*.
 Please note that there could still be issues with your project which the utility may be unable to detect.
 Always consult the documentation for more details.